-- Check Up-to-Date on the Web Choose this option, it will automatically connect to Advantech download website.
+- 1. Check Up-to-Date on the Web Automatically connect to Advantech download website.
 You can download the latest utility there. - 2.
-About Adam.NET Utility Choose this option, you can see version of ADAM.NET Utility installed on your computer.
+About Choose this option, you can see version of ADAM.NET Utility installed on your computer.

 Toolbar

 There are 7 graphical icons on the toolbar for 7 common used options of Menus.
 Figure 5.2 below shows definition for each graphical icon.